ThrowTheSwitch/CMock/docs/CMock_Summary.md

 Maybe you want to ignore a particular function for part of a test but dont want to ignore it later on.
-In that case, you want to use StopIgnore which will cancel the previously called Ignore or IgnoreAndReturn requireing you to Expect or otherwise handle the call to a function.
+In that case, you want to use StopIgnore which will cancel the previously called Ignore or IgnoreAndReturn requiring you to Expect or otherwise handle the call to a function.

 * `void func(void)` => `void func_StopIgnore(void)`